• Explore. Learn. Thrive. Fastlane Media Network

 Global Scalability- reach customers you never could before with localized storefronts and automated local currencies and tax exemptions.

-Flexible Payment Options – Accommodate your new global customer base with a variety of different payment options, including automated drafts, payment reminders, invoices, and due-on-fulfillment terms.
+Flexible Payment Options—Accommodate your new global customer base with various payment options, including automated drafts, payment reminders, invoices, and due-on-fulfillment terms.

 Pricing:

-The Basic Shopify package provides everything a new business needs to create its store and start trading at a price of $25 per month.
-It comes with basic reports and 2 staff accounts.
+The Basic Shopify package costs $25 per month and provides everything a new business needs to create its store and start trading.
+It also includes basic reports and 2 staff accounts.

-The mid-tier Shopify package is charged at $65 per month and comes with professional reports and up to 5 staff accounts.
+The mid-tier Shopify package costs $65 monthly and includes professional reports and up to 5 staff accounts.

-Shopify Advanced allows for customized reporting and comes with lower transaction fees and up to 15 Staff accounts.
+Shopify Advanced allows customized reporting with lower transaction fees and up to 15 Staff accounts.
 For this, you will pay $399 per month.

 Pros and Cons: